Allen Barbre: Green Bay Packers

 In three seasons with the Packers, Barbre struggled to find a role on the team.
 Originally tried at left guard for two seasons, Barbre failed to earn a starting spot and was tried at right tackle for the 2009 season.
 Barbre began the season as the starter, but was ineffective and soon removed from the starting lineup.
+He was waived by the Packers on September 6, 2010.

+Seattle Seahawks (first stint)

+Barbre signed with the Seattle Seahawks on September 28, 2010.
+He played in three games before being waived on November 23, 2010.

+Miami Dolphins

+Barbre was signed by the Miami Dolphins on December 28, 2010.
+He was placed on injured reserve on August 30, 2011, and released on September 6, 2011.
+He did not appear in any games for the Dolphins.

+Seattle Seahawks (second stint)

+Barbre signed with the Seahawks again on November 24, 2011, and played in four games for the team during the 2011 season.
+He was suspended for the first four games of the 2012 season for violating the NFL's performance enhancing drugs policy.
+Once his suspension ended, Barbre was released by the Seahawks on October 1, 2012.

 Philadelphia Eagles

 Barbre signed with the Eagles in 2013.
 He played left tackle against the Packers in week 10 when starter Jason Peters was injured.
 Barbre played effectively and was the top reserve offensive lineman for the remainder of the season.

 On June 3, 2014, Barbre signed a 3-year extension with the Eagles.
 Barbre suffered a season ending ankle injury in the opener on September 7, 2014 against the Jacksonville Jaguars.
 He was placed on injured reserve on September 9.

 In 2015, Barbre started all 16 games for the Philadelphia Eagles.
 Under new coach Doug Pederson in 2016, Barbre won the starting left guard position.